Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: Examples in tight-binding models

 \subsection{Torus knots and links}

 Torus knots and links, denoted as $T(p,q)$, are closed cycles embedded on the surface of a standard torus, where $p$ and $q$ are integers representing the number of longitudinal and meridional winding cycles, respectively.
 The fundamental distinction between these topological objects is determined by the greatest common divisor $r = gcd(p,q)$.
 If $r = 1$, the configuration forms a torus knot, a single, embedded curve, whereas if $r > 1$, the parameters $p$ and $q$ are not coprime, resulting in a torus link, a collection of $r$ mutually interlinked, simpler torus knots $T(p/r, q/r)$.
-These configurations are uniquely characterized by their fundamental group [$\pi_1(\mathcal{S}^3\backslash T(p,q)) = \langle x,y~|~x^p=y^q \rangle$] presentations and exhibit exceptional symmetry.
-For any coprime integers $p$ and $q$, the torus knots $T(p, q)$ and $T(q, p)$ are isotopic.
-Notably, all torus knots and links are algebraic and fibered, meaning their complements in $\mathcal{S}^3$ admit fibrations by Seifert surfaces (see Appendix~\ref{Seifert_sur}).

-According to Alexander's theorem, any torus knot/link $T(p,q)$ can be represented as a closed braid.
 A standard braid representation for $T(p,q)$ is given by the closure of a braid on $p$ strands with the braid word $(\sigma_1\sigma_2...\sigma_{p-1})^q$.
 This braid word describes a sequence where the $p$ strands undergo a full set of adjacent crossings, repeated $q$ times, before being connected to form the closed knot or link.
-Following the general procedure outlined in Sec.~\ref{Constructing}, we construct a trigonometric parametrization for the braid $B_{T(p, q)}$ associated with the knot/link.
 For a braid on $p$ strands, the parametrization is